Sarah M. Fine, Ed.D.

 I am an educator and scholar working at the intersection of practice and research.
 My work is grounded in the goal of transforming schools and classrooms into more humanizing places to teach and learn.

 I have written for a wide range of publications, including The Washington Post, The New York Times, The Los Angeles Times, Chalkbeat, Education Week, Edutopia, and Educational Leadership, as well as scholarly journals such as The Journal of Educational Change and The Harvard Educational Review.
 My recent book, coauthored with Jal Mehta, is In Search of Deeper learning: The Quest to transform the American High School.
 You can purchase it here.
+In 2019, the book won the Grawemeyer award in Education.

 I regularly present my work at conferences and facilitate workshops for adult learners.
 Please reach out for more information on my availability -- or if you just want to connect.
 I am always eager to talk with and learn from thoughtful colleagues.